Chapter Bylaws

 Section F: Meetings

 The Board of Directors will meet on a regular basis as set by the board from year to year.
-Meetings will occur at least as often as CORE requires.
+Meetings will occur at least as often as CARE requires.
 The exact time and place of all Board meetings will be announced to all Board members at least 14 days in advance of the meeting.
+(CARE is the name in use at the time of this update, used by National ATD for the Chapter Affiliation Requirements)

 Board members must attend 2/3 of scheduled board meetings during the year.
 Failure to attend three consecutive and duly called meetings of the Board of Directors will be sufficient cause for the Board to consider replacing a Board member under the provisions of these Bylaws.
 The Board will consider extraordinary circumstances preventing attendance when determining its course of action.